Residential stormwater code requirements

 In August 2007, City Council charged the Mallet Creek Coordinating Committee with prioritizing and implementing the April 2007 Watershed Recommendations of the Mallets Creek Association (Resolution R-393-8-07).
 On June 2, 2008, the Mallets Creek Coordinating Committee communicated its priorities to City Council in the form of a revised Mallets Creek restoration activity schedule with the top priority being regulation for stormwater management for new impervious surfaces added to single-family and two-family properties.
 Impervious surface means that part of a developed parcel has been modified to reduce the land’s natural ability to absorb and hold rain fall.
 This includes hard surfaces which cause water to run off the surface in greater quantities or at an increased rate of flow from the flow that existed under natural conditions prior to development.

-The amendments to Chapter 63 require control of stormwater runoff from the “first flush” storm event on single and two-family residential property when adding 200-square feet or more of impervious area to the property.
+(changed to Stormwater Management, Section 5.22 of the Unified Development Code)require control of stormwater runoff from the “first flush” storm event on single and two-family residential property when adding 200-square feet or more of impervious area to the property.
 The “first flush” is the runoff from the first inch of rain during any storm and carries approximately 90 percent of pollutants.
 The new requirement would only apply to the increase in impervious area.

 What are other storm water resources?